METEO 3 Lesson 5 Images

 Text description of the absorptivity graphic.

 The image is a graph showing the absorptivity of different atmospheric gases across a range of wavelengths measured in microns.
 The vertical axis is labeled "Absorptivity," ranging from 0 to 1, while the horizontal axis is labeled "Wavelength (microns)," spanning from 0.1 to 30.
-The graph consists of five horizontal sections, each representing a different gas: CH₄ (methane) in pink, N₂O (nitrous oxide) in orange, O₂ and O₃ (oxygen and ozone) in green, CO₂ (carbon dioxide) in red, and H₂O (water) in blue.
+The graph consists of five horizontal sections, each representing a different gas.
+From top to bottom: CH₄ (methane) in pink, N₂O (nitrous oxide) in orange, O₂ and O₃ (oxygen and ozone) in green, CO₂ (carbon dioxide) in red, and H₂O (water) in blue.
 Each section shows the specific absorption peaks for that gas at different wavelengths.
 At the bottom, a black section labeled "Atmosphere" indicates the overall absorption pattern, highlighting the cumulative effect of all gases.
-A red box outlines the region around the 0.4 to 0.6 micron range, labeled "Atmosphere."
+A red box outlines the region around the 0.4 to 0.6 micron range which is a region of low absorptivity and coincides with the visible light spectrum.

 Credit: David Babb @ Penn State is licensed under CC BY-NC 4.0(opens in a new window)